Hovercross/django-quick-jobs/Readme.md

 ### Recalculating data

 We might have some model that sets a `needs_recalculation` field.
 We could have a periodic job that queries everything that has `needs_recalculation` set to true and perform some calculation that takes a long time - such as updating other related data models.
-The models we are updating should use `select_for_update` so that multiple instances of the job runner don't try to recalculate the same objects at the same time
+The models we are updating should use `select_for_update` so that multiple instances of the job runner don't try to recalculate the same objects at the same time.

 ### Sending emails